nightscout/trio-docs/docs/configuration/settings/devices/cgm.md

 {align=center}

 ## Step 2: Select Your CGM
-Select your cgm from the in-app menu and from the options below for step by step instructions.
-The links below will guide you through the connection instructions for your specific cgm:
+Select your CGM from the in-app menu and from the options below for step by step instructions.
+The links below will guide you through the connection instructions for your specific CGM:

 - [Dexcom G5/Dexcom G6/Dexcom ONE](#dexcom-g5-and-dexcom-g6dexcom-one)
 - [Dexcom G7/Dexcom ONE+](#dexcom-g7dexcom-one)